HuskieRobotics/Northstar2025/northstar/README.md

 Pose Debugging Ideas
 ===
+* verify on Schmit's Macbook with northstar test platform config
 * pull the latest code
 * export the AppleScript
 * associate the camera with the proper calibration file